Umuzi-org/tech-department/content/projects/tilde/repo-card-tutorial/part-1/_index.md

 ---
 _db_id: 606
 available_flavours:
 - none
 content_type: project
 prerequisites:
   hard:
   - topics/github/intro
 ready: true
 submission_type: repo
-title: "Tilde project tutorial: How Repo projects work"
+title: 'Tilde project tutorial: How Repo projects work'
 ---

 There are a few kinds of projects you can do and they can be submitted in different ways.
 In this tutorial you'll see how to get a repo project to complete.